department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/ErrorHandling.md

 ## Exception Handling

-All controllers in the vets-api include the `ExceptionHandling` module, which catches any errors that arise during a request, remaps any unknown errors, then renders the error to the user with the status code and details defined in the error class.
+All controllers in the vets-api mobile module include the `ExceptionHandling` module, which catches any errors that arise during a request, remaps any unknown errors to [known errors](#error-classes), then renders the error to the user with the status code and details defined in the error class.
+Any errors that are not otherwise explicitly handled will be mapped to `Common::Exceptions::InternalServerError` and will return 500 to the client.

-This conversion of unknown to known errors is done in part to give our error classes a common and predictable interface.
-ExceptionHandling ensures that all errors encountered are converted to subclasses of `Common::Exceptions::BaseError`, which means it must implement a `i18n_key` and `message` methods that are used by ExceptionHandling to log the error and a `status_code` method used to determine what status is returned to the client.
+## Error Classes

-Any errors that are not otherwise explicitly handled will be mapped to `BackendServiceException` and will return 500 to the client.
+All errors in the vets-api will ultimately be subclasses of `Common::Exceptions::BaseError`, either because they were explicitly raised within the vets-api or because they were converted to known error classes within the mobile app module, the [service object](#outbound-request-service-objects), or [Exception Handling](#exception-handling).
+This is useful for providing a common interface for errors, which allows error classes to define their own response statuses and logging.

-## Coupling between Service Objects and Exception Handling
+## Coupling between Service Objects, Exception Handling, and Error Classes

 The [request lifestyle](#the-request-lifecycle) both begins and ends with the controller, which includes the [Exception Handling module](#exception-handling).
 This means that any errors encountered in our service objects will be rescued by ExceptionHandling and converted to known error classes with a common interface that's used in determining the response to the user.
 Moreover, ExceptionHandling has specific handling for errors that are specific to outbound services.
-For example, ExceptionHandling has code for rescuing `Common::Client::Errors::ClientError`, which is the error that `Common::Client::Base` raises when it encounters either `Faraday::ClientError` and `Faraday::Error`.
+For example, ExceptionHandling has code for rescuing `Common::Client::Errors::ClientError`, which is the error that `Common::Client::Base` raises when it encounters `Faraday::ClientError` or `Faraday::Error`.
 In other words, ExceptionHandling, vets-api error classes, and outbound service objects are coupled.

 This coupling prevents us from recreating the wheel with each service object but can also make it difficult to fully test service object code in isolation, which makes it important to write thorough integration tests because ExceptionHandling can call methods on error classes that might not be called in service specs.
-In other words, bugs can exist in service objects that will not be revealed without integration testing with the ExceptionHandling class.
+Bugs can exist in service objects and error classes that will not be revealed without integration testing with the ExceptionHandling class.

 ## Where errors arise and why it's hard to know which errors are possible